What is Jungfraujoch - Top of Europe?

 How to combine a Jungfraujoch trip with other activities

 If you limit your visit to Jungfraujoch to half a day, you can make other trips in the Jungfrau Region on the same day.
-Some of our suggestions:
+Some of my suggestions:

-- Travel down from Jungfraujoch to Wengen.
+- Travel down from Jungfraujoch to Wengen or to Grindelwald Terminal.
 Then visit Männlichen.

 - Get up to Männlichen and make the famous hike to Kleine Scheidegg.
 Then proceed to Jungfraujoch.
 Check weather forecasts: if the morning looks better, do this in reverse order so you have clear skies while you’re at Jungfraujoch.

 - Travel down from Jungfraujoch to Lauterbrunnen.
 Make a hike in the valley.
-You could even visit Schilthorn, although we feel this would be a bit much in one day.
+You could even visit Schilthorn, although I feel this is a bit much in one day.

 Jungfraujoch FAQ